gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 ```

 # Static Member Function
-- It can be accessed without the creation of objects
+- It can be accessed without the creation of objects and only belongs to the class
 - it can only access static variables
 - To access a static function all you need to do is:
+-

 ```cpp
    classname::staticFunctionName();